ChengTang62/Multitab-WF-Transformer/README.md

 label = data["label"]  # labels
 ```

-Note that we improved the quality of the datasets **after publication**.
-Specifically, we preserved screenshots of the websites after loading by using xvfbwrapper during traffic collection.
-We built an image classification model based on ResNet, capable of filtering out the website traffic that failed to load using the screenshots.
+Note that we have recently improved the quality of our dataset.
+Specifically, during traffic collection, we used xvfbwrapper to retain screenshots of the websites after loading.
+We built a new image classification model based on ResNet, which effectively filters out failed website traffic using screenshots.
+We will report the latest experimental results in the extended journal version (under review).

 ## Usage